IRA Hyde Park bomb: John Downey appears in court

 The bomb that Mr Downey is charged with planting was the first of two that caused carnage in London on 20 July 1982.

-In the first incident, a nail bomb in a blue Austin car was detonated as the Household Cavalry members made their way through the park to the Changing of the Guard parade at Buckingham Palace.
+In the first incident, a nail bomb in a blue Austin car was detonated as the Household Cavalry members made their way through the park to the Changing of the Guard parade.

 Four men and seven horses were killed and a number of police officers and civilians were injured.